con/open-brain-consent/docs/source/gdpr/ultimate_gdpr.rst

 More information about your rights when processing data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-For general information about your rights when processing your personal data, you can consult the website of the <Institution> Data Protection Authority.
+For general information about your rights regarding the processing of your personal data, you can consult the website of the <Institution> Data Protection Authority.

 If you have questions about your rights, please contact the person responsible for the processing of your personal data.
 For this study, that is: